 Un compte Premium offert sur le site FCL.055 !
 Rendez-vous sur www.fcl055-exam.fr puis créez un compte avec le même email que celui...
 [Lire la suite]

-Which of these statements about structural design principles are correct or incorrect 1 In structural design FAIL SAFE implies the structure will never fail 2 In ?
+Which of these statements about structural design principles are correct or incorrect 1 In structural design FAIL SAFE implies the structure will ?

 Validation > Marking